Bruce Ridge Nature Reserve

 - Slow down at intersections where you are likely to meet other trail users.

-- Ride mountain bikes at a controlled speed, especially approaching blind corners where you may encounter other tail users.
+- Ride mountain bikes at a controlled speed, especially approaching blind corners where you may encounter other trail users.

 - Announce your presence to other users by calling out or ringing a bell well in advance.